ScrappyHub/rooted-platform/docs/Moderation_System.md

 Rules:

-🚫 NEVER exposed in Supabase’s “Exposed Functions”
+🚫 Never exposed in Supabase “Exposed Functions”.

-🚫 NEVER called from frontend / mobile clients
+🚫 Never called from frontend / mobile.

-✅ ONLY used manually by founder / root-level ops
+✅ Only used manually by founder / root-level ops, under /governance/ROOTED_CONSTITUTIONAL_LEGAL_STOP_LAYER.md.

-Pattern:
-Any function prefixed with _admin_ or _debug_ is considered internal-only.
+Pattern: any function prefixed with _admin or debug is considered internal-only.

 7. Security Guarantees

 The moderation system guarantees:

-✅ Only admins can approve or reject via admin_moderate_submission
+✅ Only admins can approve or reject via admin_moderate_submission.

 ✅ All actions are auditable: